-Transfer the sauce back to the pan.
-Add the coconut sugar to taste.
-I usually like around 2 tablespoons to balance out the spices.
+- Transfer the sauce back to the pan.
+Add the sugar (it will balance out the spices).
 Season with salt and pepper, and adjust any seasonings to taste.
 Simmer the sauce on low heat for about 5 minutes so it can thicken.

 Where does Vegan Butter Chicken Come From?

 Butter Chicken is a very popular Indian dish.
 It’s commonly found in Indian restaurants in North American and is definitely a top favorite for Indian food lovers.
 Traditionally, butter chicken is prepared with a gravy sauce that contains butter.
 Here in this recipe, we’re using good old tofu as our chicken replacement and a delicious sauce made of incredible spices, tomato, onions, garlic, and also cashews to give it that creamy, rich “buttery” flavor that you would find in a traditional Butter Chicken dish.